ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :rtype: int
     :returns: `xref` of the file object.
 Automatically, its `/ModDate` PDF key will be updated with the current date-time.

+  .. method:: GetXrefLength()

+    Get length of xref table.

+  .. method:: GetNewXref()

+    :returns: new `xref``

+  .. method:: GetCharWidths(int xref, int limit: 256, int idx: 0, FontInfo fontDict: null)

+    Return a list of character glyphs and their widths for a font that is present in the document.
+A font must be specified by its PDF cross reference number :data:`xref`.
+This function is called automatically from :meth:`Page.InsertText` and :meth:`Page.InsertTextbox`.
+So you should rarely need to do this yourself.

+    :arg int xref: cross reference number of a font embedded in the PDF.
+To find a font :data:`xref`, use e.g. *doc.GetPageFonts(pno)* of page number *pno* and take the first entry of one of the returned list entries.

+    :arg int limit: limits the number of returned entries.
+The default of 256 is enforced for all fonts that only support 1-byte characters, so-called "simple fonts" (checked by this method).

+    :rtype: List<(int, double)>
+    :returns: a list of (int, double).
+Each character *c* has an entry  *(g, w)* in this list with an index of *Convert.Int32(c)*.
+Entry *g* (integer) of the tuple is the glyph id of the character, and float *w* is its normalized width.
+The actual width for some :data:`fontsize` can be calculated as *w * fontsize*.
+For simple fonts, the *g* entry can always be safely ignored.
+In all other cases *g* is the basis for graphically representing *c*.

   .. method:: Close()